 No, the mRNA actually doesn't interact with your DNA at all.
 DNA is your genetic material and it's stored in the nucleus of a cell.
-The mRNA in the vaccines doesn't get into the nucleus.
-And once your immune cells have used the instructions, they break down the mRNA and discard it.
+The mRNA in the vaccines never gets into the nucleus.
+And once your immune cells have used the instructions, they break down the mRNA and get rid of it.

 Which vaccine should my child get?

 Currently, one of the two-dose vaccines (Pfizer) is approved for teens who are 12 to 17 years old.
 Anyone who is 18 or older should get whichever vaccine is available to them first.
 This is especially important now with the rise in cases caused by the variant strains of the virus, which seem to be more contagious and continue to spread at alarming rates here in the US and globally.
 COVID-19 vaccines are free, whether or not you have health insurance.

 COVID-19 vaccines are safe, but there are some short-term side effects your child may experience.
 In clinical trials, some adolescents had no side effects, and some had side effects similar to those reported by adults:

 Call your pediatrician and ask about medicines that can reduce these symptoms, which usually go away in a day or so.

 While also rare, some people have had serious allergic reactions to the COVID-19 vaccine.
 This is why your child will need to wait for 15 to 30 minutes after they have a vaccination.
 If your child has a reaction, there are medications to quickly treat it.

 As for long-term side effects, the CDC says this is unlikely.
 We have years of research and monitoring on other vaccinations that show side effects almost always happen within six weeks of getting a vaccine.

 Is it safe to get a vaccine if I'm breastfeeding?